Data Annotation

 Benefits of outsourcing data annotation

-Access to large, low-cost annotation workforces
+Access to large annotation workforces

 Potential cost and time savings for non-core labeling tasks